openhwgroup/core-v-verif/bin/README.md

 - Metrics JSON (--metrics)
 - Shell Script (--sh)
 - Vmanager VSIF (--vsif)
+- Questa Verification Run Manager RMBD (--rmdb)

 The format of the YAML testlist file is given below.
 All YAML regression testslists should go in the following directory:
 > core-v-verif/\<project>/regress<br>

 where *\<project>* is a core (cv32e40p or cva6)

 Note that the utility has the ability to combine multiple testlists to build larger regressions.
 Therefore the --file option may be specified multiple times.

 Please refer to the help utility of *cv_regress* for more details on the utility.